 What is Massage ?

 Massage therapy is understood to be one of the oldest methods of healing with references in medical texts from over 3000 years ago.
-It refers to the application of techniques to the soft tissue and muscle of the body for the benefit of the client.
-These benefits are experienced in the musculoskeletal, nervous, circulatory and lymphatic systems of the body and can lead to your general well-being.
+It refers to the application of techniques to the soft tissue (muscle, tendon and fascia) of the body for the benefit of the client.
+These benefits are experienced in the musculoskeletal, nervous, circulatory and lymphatic systems of the body and can lead to general well-being.